 Worker previously employed

-AG Engineering enters into a new contract with a welder who was previously employed under a contract of service by the company to weld steel roofing frames.
+WOE Engineering enters into a new contract with a welder who was previously employed under a contract of service by the company to weld steel roofing frames.

 Worker not previously employed